pantheon-systems/documentation/source/docs/articles/sites/code/redirect-incoming-requests.md

       // Your custom logic.
     }

-## Redirect to force lowercase letters
+## Redirect to Force Lowercase Letters

-To force lowercase letters for your URL, you can use the following snippet in your settings.php or wp-config.php
+To force lowercase letters for your URL, use the following snippet in your `settings.php` or `wp-config.php` file:

     if (!ctype_lower($SERVER['REQUEST_URI'])) {
       $request_uri = strtolower($SERVER['REQUESTURI']);